Unfair Competition Law

 Swiss Gambling Act

 Sweepstakes and contests with free participation are most likely not within the scope of the Swiss Gambling Act.
-An approval is therefore not needed.
+Approval is therefore not needed.
 However, the free participation option must provide the participants with an equal winning chance to that of paid participants.
 There is, however, so far no decision in this respect.

 Even if participation in a sweepstake or contest were not free (ie, if the participants had to purchase a product or conclude another contract in order to participate) the respective sweepstakes and contests could be exempted from the approval obligation.
 Short-term promotional lotteries and games of skill that do not involve the risk of excessive gambling, and where participation is exclusively through the purchase of goods or services offered at no more than market price, are exempted from the Swiss Gambling Act (Article 1 paragraph 2 littera d Swiss Gambling Act).

-Swiss Gambling Act distinguishes between contests of skill and games of chance (lotteries).
+The Swiss Gambling Act distinguishes between contests of skill and games of chance (lotteries).

 Contests of skill are defined as money games in which the winning chance depends entirely or mainly on the skill of the player (Article 3 littera d Swiss Gambling Act).
 Money games are defined as games in which there is the prospect of a monetary gain or other monetary advantage in return for a monetary stake or the conclusion of a legal transaction (Article 3 littera a Swiss Gambling Act).